-Recommendation: Successful completion of previous science class with B or better.
-Concurrent enrollment in Math I or higher.
+Recommendation: Concurrent enrollment in Integrated Math I and successful completion of the previous science with a "B" or higher.

+INTRODUCTION TO PHYSICAL 720318

+SCIENCE

-INTRODUCTION TO PHYSICAL 720318 SCIENCE Year (10 credits) [10 / 11 / 12] pending UC / CSU (g)
+Year (10 credits)

+[10 / 11 / 12] UC / CSU (d)

 Physical Science offers a focused curriculum designed around the understanding of critical physical science concepts, including the nature and structure of matter, the characteristics of energy, and the development of critical scientific skills.
 Course topics include an introduction to kinematics, including gravity and two-dimensional motion; force; momentum; waves; electricity; atoms; the periodic table of elements; molecular bonding; chemical reactivity; gases; an introduction to nuclear energy; simple earth principles; and some basic astronomy.
 Course is an introductory version of chemistry, physics, Earth Science, and Astronomy.